mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

-Notice here that because the document was named Penguin Air and did not have any results, there is an empty array.
-Oftentimes after a lookup, we want to follow it with a match stage to filter documents out.
-Another thing to know, lookup retrieves the entire document that matched, not just the field we specified, the foreignField.
-All right, let's look at lookup in actual use.
+Notice here that because the document was named *Penguin Air* did not have any results, there is an *empty array*.
+Oftentimes after a *lookup*, we want to follow it with a *match stage* to *filter documents* out.
+Another thing to know, *lookup* retrieves the entire document that *matched*, not just the *field* we specified, the *foreignField*.
+All right, let's look at *lookup* in actual use.

 Let's combine information from the air airlines collection with the air alliances collection, putting all the airline information within the alliance document.